-This week, we had the pleasure of speaking with Courtney Brown, the Hotline Director at San Francisco Suicide Prevention, who’s agreed to share her valuable experience with us.
+This week, we had the pleasure of speaking with Courtney Brown, the Hotline Director at San Francisco Suicide Prevention, who’s agreed to share her valuable experience on suicidal behavior & prevention.
 Since starting out as the organization’s volunteer hotline operator seven years ago, Courtney has found her life purpose in helping others.
 “Many people think that the work here would be really draining, but I’ve actually found the opposite to be true.
 Working here has given me more strength to continue living every day,” shared Courtney.
 “One of the things that all our callers have in common is their desire to help themselves, which is really beautiful and inspiring.”

 While there are many possible signs of suicidal behavior, Courtney explains that the only way to find out if someone is suicidal is to ask them.
 “Perhaps the most helpful indication is when someone says things like, “I can’t see a reason to go on anymore,” or “I have no hope anymore, I don’t know why I’m here.”
 Statements like these are an invitation to discuss suicide without saying it directly.
 Many people will avoid the word “suicide” because of the stigma attached to it.
 They don’t want to scare others away or burden them,” says Courtney.
 “The right thing to do is to ask the person directly if they’re thinking about killing themselves.”